TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

 :php:`$processedData` array.

-In order to make the data processor more configurable we test for a TypoScript :ref:`if <t3tsref:if>` condition in the beginning and make the name of the key to store the data configurable by the configuration :typoscript:`as`;
+In order to make the data processor more configurable we test for a TypoScript :ref:`if <t3tsref:if>` condition in the beginning, and make the name of the key that we use to store the data configurable by the configuration :typoscript:`as`;